s-fleck/lgr/README.md

 * An arbitrary number of appenders for each logger.
 A single logger can write values to the console, logfile, database, etc... .
 Each appender has its own logging threshold.
+* Hierarchical loggers like in log4j and python logging.
 * Vectorized logging (so `yog$fatal(capture.output(iris))` works)
 * Lightning fast in-memory appender based in `data.table` included for interactive use and (in the future possible) cached appending